Start strong – save together for your wedding and your marriage.

 Putting your own arrangements together can save $150 alone on what people charge for making bridal bouquets!

 Check the sale rack and wedding dress samples first!

 Your dress won’t be any less beautiful if you get a great deal.

 Borrow anything you can!

-Everything from accessories, centerpieces from friends or family members who have gotten married, decorations… anything!
+Accessories, centerpieces from married friends or family, decorations… anything!

 Cut down on a store-bought cake.